the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab0_lists/_index.md

 {{< /checkpoint >}}

 ## E. Deliverables
-For this lab, you should submit the following:
+For this lab, you should submit the following...

-- `lab-lists` repository
+- `lab-lists` repository containing the following:
-    - list_exercises.py
+    - list_intro.py
     - list_transformations.py
     - list_transformations_view.py
 - Your Google Doc with responses to the checkpoint questions